BrijeshPatra/RealEstate_rest_api/README.md

 - `/transaction`: CRUD operations for managing transactions.
 - `/sales`: CRUD operations for managing sales.

-Please refer to the controller classes for detailed information about the request mappings and request/response structures for each endpoint.
+Please refer to the controller classes for detailed information about the request mappings and request/response structures for each endpoint and lastly test it using POSTMAN sequentially for customer,property,rent and all other entities.

 ## Contributing